rettema/SkinWoundAssessment/source/pages/guidance.md

 * <div id="publish-box">iv. (cc4) The system SHALL capture identity of the individual(s) who performed the Action documented in Record Entry content.</div>
 * v. (cc5) The system SHALL capture identity of the user who entered/authored Record Entry content.
 * vi. (cc6) The system SHALL capture identity of the system application which originated Record Entry content.
-* <div id="publish-box">vii. (cc7) IF the source of Record Entry content is a device, THEN the system SHALL capture identity of the device.</div>
+* vii. (cc7) IF the source of Record Entry content is a device, THEN the system SHALL capture identity of the device.
 * viii. (cc8) The system SHALL capture the Action as evidenced by Record Entry content.
 * ix. (cc9) The system SHALL capture the type of Record Event trigger (i.e., originate/retain).
-* <div id="publish-box">x. (cc10) The system SHALL capture the date and time of Action occurrence as evidenced by Record Entry content.</div>
+* x. (cc10) The system SHALL capture the date and time of Action occurrence as evidenced by Record Entry content.
 * <div id="publish-box">xi. (cc11) The system SHALL capture the date and time Record Entry content is originated.</div>
 * xii. (cc12) The system MAY capture the duration of the Action evidenced by Record Entry content.
 * xiii. (cc13) The system MAY capture the physical location of the Action evidenced by Record Entry content.